10 Best Things to do in Shibuya, Tokyo

 Between tastings, the guide will explain the history of ramen, why broths and toppings vary so much across Japan, and even show the “right” way to slurp without making a mess.

 What we love most is how approachable this tour is.
-Ramen can seem intimidating, long lines, secret menus, ticket machines in Japanese, but with a local guide, all the stress disappears.
+Ramen can seem intimidating, with long lines, secret menus, and ticket machines in Japanese, but with a local guide, all the stress disappears.
 You can just focus on the fun part: eating!
 By the end, you’ll be happily stuffed but not uncomfortably full, thanks to the mini-bowl sizes.

 If ramen is on your Tokyo bucket list (and it should be), this tour is the tastiest way to dive in.
 You’ll leave with a full belly, a new appreciation for ramen culture, and probably a craving to do it all again.